The read tie-ins made it feel like it was written for right now. Huge win.

 Leo Sato • Automation

 I didn’t expect Dual-Quaternions and Computer Graphics to be this approachable.
-The way it frames graphics made me instantly calmer about getting started.
+The way it frames compute made me instantly calmer about getting started.

 Sophia Rossi • Editor